Creating online real estate courses is a brilliant way for real estate agents and brokers to supplement their commission-based income!

 1. They position you as an authority

-2. They earn passive income
+2. They generate passive, scalable income

-3. They get you more clients
+3. They attract new clients

-4. They can recession-proof your business
+4. They help recession-proof your business

 7 Steps to Create Online Real Estate Courses